myDevicesIoT/cayenne-docs/docs/FEATURES.md

 **Location markers**<br/>

 Location history for each device is shown on the Device Map as a trail of location markers.
 The location trail gives you can easy way to see movement of the selected device for the date being shown.
-You can click on the device or on a location data point to see additional details.<br/><br/>
+You can click on the device or on a location data point to see additional details.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160804150042/Map-view-Device-Map-markers2.png" width="600" height="416" alt="Device Map Features"><br/><br/></p>

-**Details popup**<br/>
+**Details popup**

 Clicking on a device or a location marker opens a popup dialog with additional information.
 When clicking on a device marker, you will see additional information on the device, its current location and attached sensors.
-When clicking on a past location marker, you can see additional address information taken at that point in time.<br/><br/>
+When clicking on a past location marker, you can see additional address information taken at that point in time.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160804150250/Map-view-Device-Map-popup-details1.png" width="600" height="416" alt="Device Map Features"><br/><br/></p>

-**Filtering by Date & Time**<br/>
+**Filtering by Date & Time**

 Using the controls in the widget, you can update the map widget to display a different day of location data.
 You can use the **left arrow** or **right arrow** next to the date to quickly jump backward or forward a day at a time.
 Alternatively, you can on the current displayed date to open a **date picker** that will let you choose the date.
 After changing the date, the map widget will update to display the location of your device on that date.
-You can also use the time of day slider to adjust the timeframe displayed for the selected day.<br/><br/>
+You can also use the time of day slider to adjust the timeframe displayed for the selected day.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160712142934/Map-view-Device-Map-date-filter.png" width="600" height="363" alt="Device Map Features"><br/><br/></p>

-**Viewing Connected Devices**<br/>
+**Viewing Connected Devices**

 The Map widget makes it easy to see your device and all connected sensors.
 Sensors connected directly to the device will appear in the same location as the device.
-You can click on the location for the device and the status of connected devices will appear in the information data that appears.<br/><br/>
+You can click on the location for the device and the status of connected devices will appear in the information data that appears.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160804150250/Map-view-Device-Map-popup-details1.png" width="600" height="416" alt="Device Map Features"><br/><br/></p>

-**Viewing Independent Devices**<br/>
+**Viewing Independent Devices**

 The Device Map also displays sensors that are configured to move independently from the device they communicate to.
 These sensors receive their own location trail and markers for previous location data points.
-As with the parent device, you can click on the independent sensor or one of its location markers to get additional details.<br/><br/>
+As with the parent device, you can click on the independent sensor or one of its location markers to get additional details.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160804150528/Map-view-Device-Map-wireless-sensor1.png" width="600" height="416" alt="Device Map Features"><br/><br/></p>